 Take your next steps after identifying possible rank cannibalization

-We've covered keyword cannibalization—what it is, why it's important to avoid, and how to identify it—above.
+We've covered keyword cannibalization—what it is, why it's important to avoid, and how to identify it—elsewhere.
 But once you know how to look for it with Conductor, what then?
 How do you know if multiple ranking pages are really cannibalizing each other or just taking up good real estate on SERPs?

 One way to do this is by looking more closely at your rank content for a keyword—and seeing how the different pages perform over time.